 Customers come from all walks of life with all kinds of preferences.
 While 40% of internet users say they prefer to interact with chatbots, the other 60 percent might prefer phone calls, live agent chats, email, or other methods of support.

 Give customers more options to meet their varying communication preferences.
-Consider offering immediate callback:
+Consider offering immediate callback or sharing a digital business card that will help them contact your customer success representatives at their convenience:

 Or scheduled callback so customers feel like they are in control: